-For example, when a data subject provides her name and mailing address to an online retailer, and that retailer in turn discloses that-subject's name and home address to the shipper so that the purchased goods may be delivered to the subject, this disclosure is clearly a "compatible" use of personal data.
-However, if the online retailer discloses the subject's name and home address to another retailer or marketer for purposes unnecessary for and unrelated to the completion of the subject's online transaction, it would most likely be an "incompatible" use of the consumer's data and not allowed unless the subject offers his/her express consent.
+For example, when a Data Subject provides her name and mailing address to an online retailer, and that retailer in turn discloses that-Subject's name and home address to the shipper so that the purchased goods may be delivered to the subject, this disclosure is clearly a "compatible" use of personal Data.
+However, if the online retailer discloses the subject's name and home address to another retailer or marketer for purposes unnecessary for and unrelated to the completion of the subject's online transaction, it would most likely be an "incompatible" use of the Subject's Data and not allowed unless the Subject offered his/her express consent.

-Subsequent processing of personal data for filing or archiving purposes, scientific or historical research purposes or statistical purposes, all in the public interest, shall not be deemed incompatible with the initial purposes.
+Subsequent Processing of Personal Data for filing or archiving purposes, scientific or historical research purposes or statistical purposes, all in the public interest, should not be deemed incompatible with the initial purposes.
+However, such subsequent Processing would continue to be subject to this Principle of Limited Processing and Retention.